eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Integer

-This element sets the maximum number of samples that can be defragmented simultaneously for a best-effort writers.
+This element sets the maximum number of samples that can be defragmented simultaneously for best-effort writers.

 The default value is: "4".